alexilyin1/FraudAnalyticsProjects/Project2/README.md

 ## Background
-The dataset for this fraud detection project was a publically available dataset of New York property valuations from 2010/2011, available through the New York Department of Finance.
-In total, the dataset contains valuations for 1,070,994 properties (dataset not included for size reasons).
-The dataset contained 32 features.
+The dataset for this fraud detection was a dataset

 ## The Plan